Please view in landscape orientation

 Pricing reduces according to numbers due to lower setup, support and administration costs.

-All private bookings, and school bookings for four or fewer teachers are paid online on our web site by credit card or PayPal.
+All private bookings, and school bookings for four or fewer teachers are required to be paid online on our web site by credit card.

-School bookings for more than 4 teachers can be paid online by credit card or PayPal, or, if a school purchase order number is provided at the time of enrolment, through your school’s accounts system by bank direct transfer.
+School bookings for more than 4 teachers can be paid online by credit card or through your school’s accounts system by bank direct transfer.